 IMPACT Survey Report 2014 (Summary or Comprehensive report)

-This report summarizes how patrons use the public access technology provided by Calcasieu Parish Library based on IMPACT Survey responses collected within the library system from September 12, 2011 to October 3, 2011.
+This report summarizes how patrons use the public access technology provided by Calcasieu Parish Library based on IMPACT Survey responses collected within the library system in September.

 Return on Investment Library Study

 The Calcasieu Parish Public Library surveyed library visitors to get an idea of how much their service would cost the visitors if they obtained it from commercial sources.
 Through a partnership with The College of Business at McNeese State University, the survey data was analyzed and an assessment of the costs and benefits of the library system was produced.
 Dr. Michael M. Kurth, Professor of Economics, prepared the study, with the data being compiled and analyzed by MBA student Elizabeth C. Kelly as part of her internship requirement.

 Strategic planning tradition begun in 1989 continues with the adoption of the fifth strategic plan on June 20, 2013 by the Library Board of Control.
 The plan titled "Bridges for Calcasieu" was the result of 6 months collaboration between the Community Committee, Library Board of Control and Library Staff.

 Technology Plan July 2011 to June 2014